A diffusion-based spatio-temporal extension of Gaussian Mat\'ern fields: Discussion

 \section{Discussion}

-In this paper we developed a natural spatio-temporal extension of the Mat\' ern field, natural in the sense that it uses a stochastic version of the physical diffusion equation, also used by \citet{whittle1954,whittle1963stochastic}.
-We named the new family DEMF, for Diffusion-based Extension of the Mat\' ern Field, and showed that this family has good properties.
-The spatial marginals give exactly the Mat\' ern field, the family contains Markovian diffusion processes with strong physical interpretation, we can control the smoothness in space and in time, the type of non-separability, and interpret all the parameters.
+We have developed a spatio-temporal extension of the Gaussian Mat\' ern fields based on a fractional and stochastic version of the physical diffusion equation considered by \citet{whittle1954,whittle1963stochastic}.
+We named the new family the Diffusion-based Extension of the Mat\'ern Field (DEMF), and showed that it has several useful properties: The spatial marginals are Gaussian Mat\'ern fields; the family contains Markovian diffusion processes with clear physical interpretations; and we can control the smoothness in space and in time, the degree of non-separability, and interpret all the parameters.
+The family can also be extended to non-stationary models and be defined on curved manifolds.

+The DEMF family contains several important subfamilies; 1) Separable models, 2) Markov models, 3) Partially separable models, 4) a fully non-separable subfamily of the \citet{stein2005space} family, and 5) spatially non-stationary model dynamics.
+This provides a rich outset for studying the practical and methodological impacts these assumptions have.

-In the DEMF family, we focused on DEMF(1,2,1), because this is the closest stochastic process analogue to the diffusion equation (see \eqref{eq:whittlespacetime} and Appendix \ref{app:diffusion}), hence a natural choice for the spatio-temporal model component.
-The non-separable DEMF(1,2,1) has the same smoothness in space and in time as the separable DEMF(1,0,2), which is a Kronecker product of Mat\' ern in space and auto-regressive in time.
-With the GMRF representation presented herein the computational costs of the two models are similar.
-Together with interpretable parameters, this makes the non-separable model as practically accessible as the separable model.
-In the supplementary materials we provide an implementation with examples in R-INLA.
-This implementation includes model specification in R, which can be extracted and used in other statistical software, e.g.\ MGCV \citep{wood2011fast} and TMB \citep{kristensen2016tmb}.
+An important special case in the DEMF family is the DEMF(1,2,1) model, which in two-dimensional space, is the closest stochastic process analogue to the diffusion equation (see \eqref{eq:whittlespacetime}), and hence a natural default choice for spatio-temporal model components.
+The non-separable DEMF(1,2,1) model has the same smoothness in space and in time as the separable DEMF(1,0,2) model, which has a covariance function that is a Kronecker product of a Mat\'ern covariance in space and an exponential covariance in time.
+Of particular interest is also the non-separable DEMF(2,2,0) model which can be viewed as an iterated diffusion model.